MadhumithraArul/Tail-recursion/README.md

+Tail recursion:Logic before recursion
 #printing n to 1 if n is odd or print n to 2 if n is even using recursion
 #include<stdio.h>

 void printfor(int n)